Skip to main content

 Materials Management Division

 The Materials Management Division (MMD) oversees the solid and hazardous waste programs, radioactive materials activities, radon awareness program, and energy program.
 The division oversees waste disposal, transportation, and storage as well as implementing strategies to support pollution prevention and beneficial uses of waste materials.
 Activities in the radiological area include coordinating with nuclear power plants, local emergency responders, and the federal government to ensure that Michigan has sufficient resources in the event of a radioactive material release.
-Read more about us in our 2021 Year at a Glance Report.
+Read more about us in our annual reports.

 Energy Efficiency and Renewable Energy programs for businesses and communities.